vedph/cadmus_api/Readme.md

 ## Quick Start

-To start MongoDB if not installed locally:
+It should be possible to run a mongo container storing data in host through a volume in `c:\users\YOURUSERNAME\data\mongo`, but in Windows this has issues:

+    docker run --name mongo -d -p 27017:27017 --volume c:/users/dfusi/dockerVolMongo/db:/data/db mongo --noauth

+See <https://github.com/docker/for-win/issues/138> about the directory location under the user folder (permissions requirements).
+Yet this does not seem to work even if using elevated command prompt.

+Just run without persisting data:

     docker run --name mongo -d -p 27017:27017 mongo --noauth

-Once created the container, re-start it with:

-	docker container start mongo

 To seed the database ensure that you have run the update plugins batch, and then run the CadmusTool `seed` command (see below).